 Before planting blueberries for cold climates, consider the following helpful hints.

 - Blueberries need full sun.
-Sure, they will grow in partial shade, but probably won’t produce much fruit.
+Sure, they will grow in partial shade, but they probably won’t produce much fruit.
 Plant at least two cultivars to ensure pollination, hence fruit set.
-Space these plants at least 3 feet apart.
+Space these plants at least 3 feet (1 m.) apart.

 - Blueberries need acidic soil, which for some folks can be off-putting.
 To remedy the situation, build raised beds and fill them with an acidic mix or amend the soil in the garden.

 - Once the soil has been conditioned, there is very little maintenance other than pruning out old, weak, or dead wood.

 Don’t get too excited about a bountiful harvest for a bit.
 Although the plants will bear a few berries in the first 2-3 years, they won’t get a sizable harvest for at least 5 years.
 It usually takes about 10 years before the plants are fully mature.

 Blueberries for Zone 3